ericduran/digitalocean-indicator/README.md

 Anyways this is a total hack of a mac port.
 Not ready for any type of release.

 Currently Only list IP Address.
+I'm tired, I'll wrap up the rest tomorrow.

 Screenshot: